Diverse Projection Ensembles for Distributional Reinforcement Learning: Introduction

 A concept somewhat orthogonal to epistemic uncertainty is \textit{aleatoric uncertainty}, that is the uncertainty associated with the inherent irreducible randomness of an event.
-The latter is the subject of the recently popular \textit{distributional} branch of RL\ \citep{bellemareDistributionalPerspectiveReinforcement2017}, which aims to approximate the distribution of returns, as opposed to only its mean.
-While distributional RL naturally lends itself to risk-sensitive learning, several empirical results show significant improvements over classical RL even when distributions are used only to recover the mean \citep{bellemareDistributionalPerspectiveReinforcement2017, dabneyDistributionalReinforcementLearning2017, rowlandStatisticsSamplesDistributional2019, yangFullyParameterizedQuantile2019, nguyen-tangDistributionalReinforcementLearning2021}.
-Since the space of potential return distributions is infinite-dimensional in general, many recent advancements in this field rely on novel methods to \textit{project} the unconstrained return distribution onto a set of representable distributions.
+The latter is the subject of the recently popular \textit{distributional} branch of RL\ \citep{bellemareDistributionalPerspectiveReinforcement2017}, which aims to approximate the distribution of returns, as opposed to its mean.
+While distributional RL naturally lends itself to risk-sensitive learning, several results show significant improvements over classical RL even when distributions are used only to recover the mean \citep{bellemareDistributionalPerspectiveReinforcement2017, dabneyDistributionalReinforcementLearning2017, rowlandStatisticsSamplesDistributional2019, yangFullyParameterizedQuantile2019, nguyen-tangDistributionalReinforcementLearning2021}.
+In general, the probability distribution of the random return may be arbitrarily complex and difficult to represent, prompting many recent advancements to rely on novel methods to \textit{project} the unconstrained return distribution onto a set of representable distributions.

 In this paper, we study the combination of different \textit{projections} and \textit{representations} in an ensemble of distributional value learners.
-We argue that the inductive bias imposed by the projection step leads to distinct generalization behaviors when joined with neural function approximation and gradient descent.
-We thus deem distributional projections instrumental to the construction of diversely generalizing ensembles and subsequently to effective epistemic uncertainty quantification and exploration.
-Fig.\ \ref{fig:toy} illustrates the distinct generalization signatures of two such projection methods on a toy regression problem.
+In this setting, agents who seek to explore previously unseen states and actions can recognize such novel, out-of-distribution inputs by the diversity of member predictions: through learning, these predictions align with labels in frequently visited states and actions, while novel regions lead to disagreement.
+For this, the individual predictions for unseen inputs, hereafter also referred to as generalization behavior, are required to be sufficiently diverse.
+We argue that the projection step in distributional RL imposes an inductive bias that leads to such diverse generalization behaviors when joined with neural function approximation.
+We thus deem distributional projections instrumental to the construction of diverse ensembles, capable of effective separation of epistemic and aleatoric uncertainty.
+To illustrate the effect of the projection step in the function approximation setting, Fig.\ \ref{fig:toy} shows a toy regression problem where the predictive distributions differ visibly for inputs $x$ not densely covered by training data depending on the choice of projection.

 Our main contributions are as follows:

 (1) We introduce distributional \textit{projection ensembles} and analyze their properties theoretically.
 In our setting, each model is iteratively updated toward the projected mixture over ensemble return distributions.
 We describe such use of distributional ensembles formally through a \textit{projection mixture operator} and establish several of its properties, including contractivity and residual approximation errors.